Displacement and Development: Anthropological Perspectives on South Asia (5 EC)

 • Engage with primary sources – textual and audio/visual – and make connections between multiple sources

-• Write critical reflections on material presented in class, including weekly assignments and an exam.
+• Write critical reflections on materials discussed in class, including weekly assignments and an exam.

-• Connect current perspectives from anthropology and sociology on South Asia with a wider transnational concepts, methods and material on the seminar theme.
+• Connect current perspectives from anthropology and sociology of South Asia with a wider transnational concepts, methods and material on the seminar theme.